Russel88/DOC/README.md

     plot(results)

-The vertical line is the median Fns value from the bootstraps
+The vertical line is the median Overlap at which the fitted line has a negative slope.

 ### DOC for null model